renanthera/simc-wiki/SpellData.md

   * `rppm` (_float_), RPPM value of the proc. **Since Simulationcraft 5.4.8 release 5**
   * `class_flags_family` (_integer_), The spell family, generally used to divide spells by class with further groupings via class flags
   * `class_flag` (_integer_), Flag(s) which indicates the grouping(s) the spell belongs to, used in affected-by lists in spell effects.
 This is a bit array; a spell can have multiple flags which allow it to belong to multiple groups.
 A positive value will add the spell to the numbered group.
 A negative value will remove the spell from the numbered group.
 A spell **MUST** have a `class_flags_family` for these groupings to apply.
+  * `attributes` (_integer_), Attribute flags bit array.
+A positive value will set the attribute, a negative value will unset the attribute.

 ### Effects